dydxprotocol/v4-chain/indexer/services/comlink/public/websocket-documentation.md

 # Indexer Websocket Documentation

-dYdX offers a WebSocket API for streaming v4 updates.
+Klyra offers a WebSocket API for streaming v4 updates.

-You can connect to the v4 Testnet's webSockets at: `wss://indexer.v4testnet.dydx.exchange/v4/ws`
+You can connect to the v4 Testnet's webSockets at: `wss://indexer.v4testnet.klyra.exchange/v4/ws`

 ## Overall